PavelKotDRM/PavelKotDRM/README.md

 - who knows how to organize my own work 🏢 📟
 - is very hardworking 👨🏻‍💻

 I like writing code and learning new technologies.
-I am passionate about studying the Godot and Unreal Engine game engines.
+I am passionate about studying the Godot and Unreal Engine game engines, as well as 3D modeling.

 My favorite programming languages: